Nerajno/Burble-V1/README.md

 ## Help/Suggestions
-Create issues on the repo if errors are seen and they will be addressed them after todos are completed.
+~~Create issues on the repo if errors are seen and they will be addressed them after todos are completed.~~ See issues on github.

 ## Authors
 [Me/@Nerajno](https://twitter.com/nerajno)